-Objective: To help gain an understanding of human nature at work through the use of Maslow's Hierarchy of Needs and Herzberg's Hygiene and Motivational Factors models.
+Objective: Identifying human needs at work using Maslow's Hierarchy of Needs and Herzberg's Hygiene and Motivational Factors models.

 Time: 60 Minutes